sentairanger/Torvalds-Computer-Vision/README.md

 ### Using RealVNC with the robot along with the Intel NCS2

 When using the NCS2 it is possible to run this untethered from an HDMI cable and that should be the preferred solution.
 To do this, go into Menu > Preferences > Raspberry Pi Configuration > Interfaces > VNC > Enable or type `sudo raspi-config` and make sure to enable VNC in the interfaces menu.
-Then, go to another device (such as your smart phone) and install VNC Viewer via this [link] https://www.realvnc.com/en/connect/download/viewer/.
+Then, go to another device (such as your smart phone) and install VNC Viewer via this [link](https://www.realvnc.com/en/connect/download/viewer/).
 Once installed, look at your Pi's IP address using `ifconfig` and then use that address to log in remotely.
 This allows you to see what the robot is seeing, especially if you are doing object detection.
 And this is also helpful if you are setting up that security robot so you can see what is going on.

 ### Acknowledgements